SPEAK VISUALLY Receive practical tips on how to

 Just be careful to not overuse images or choose pictures that are too large, as they can make your email more likely to be labeled as spam.
 Give images no more than 30% of the available real estate.
 In certain cases, a simple text email can be the most direct way to get an important message across.

-GIFs are being used more and more in emails and can make a significant impact if done properly.
+GIFs and video in email are being used more and more and can make a significant impact if done properly.

 In this example from ModCloth, they creatively feature the different pieces of clothing that are are part of a complete outfit.